emaarco/engine-safari/README.md

 - **`/bruno`**: API requests using [Bruno](https://www.usebruno.com/)
 - **`/run`**: IntelliJ run configurations

-## 🎯 Contributing

-Found a bug?
-Have improvements?
-PRs welcome!
-This is an exploration project – help us make the safari better for everyone.

 ---

 **🦁 Happy exploring!
 May your migrations be smooth and your processes orchestrate beautifully.** ✨